Large Language Model Instruction Following: A Survey of Progresses and Challenges: Factors that Influence Instruction Following Performance

-As we have introduced in~\cref{sec:categories}, there are several kinds of textual instructions.
-Although they were all widely adapted by the previous works, different taxonomies show various-degree effects.
-For example, existing works found that adding positive few-shot demonstrations in the textual instructions could lead to a significant performance improvement on the unseen tasks~\cite{mishra2022cross,wang2022benchmarking,yin2022contintin,deb2022boosting,gu2022robustness}, especially for the tasks occupying complex output space~\cite{wei2021finetuned}.
-Surprisingly, \citet{gu2022robustness} further found that combining incorrect instructions with correct demonstrations could outperform using correct instruction without demonstrations, indicating the key role of demonstrations in instruction learning.
-This prominence is perhaps because the LMs prefer to exploit the more superficial aspects of the demonstrations rather than the other complex contents~\citep[cf.][]{min2022rethinking}.
+Demonstrations, i.e., a couple of input-output examples, have been shown to be critical for the expressiveness of task instructions.
+For example, existing works found that adding a few positive demonstrations in the textual instructions could result in a significant performance improvement on the unseen tasks~\cite{yin2022contintin,deb2022boosting}, especially for the tasks occupying complex output space~\cite{mishra2022cross,wang2022benchmarking}.
+Surprisingly, \citet{gu2022robustness} further found that models highly relied on few-shot demonstrations and even abandoned other useful resources (e.g., detailed task definition) when demonstrations were available.
+This prominence is perhaps because the LLMs prefer to exploit the more superficial patterns of the demonstrations rather than the other complex textual expressions~\cite{min2022rethinking}.
+In other words, at present, a comprehensive framework for accurately encoding pure instructions in the absence of demonstrations or task scaling remains elusive~\cite{lou2023forget}.

-In addition, the effectiveness of different instruction taxonomies also highly depends on the target evaluation tasks.
-For example, the concise cloze-style instructions are useful on tasks that can be naturally expressed as instructions (e.g., QA), while it seems to be redundant when facing with language modeling tasks~\citep[cf.][]{wei2021finetuned}.
-What's more, CoT explanations seem to be necessary only for tasks that require multi-steps reasoning~\citep[cf.][]{kojima2022large}.
-To this end, a practical suggestion is to mix different instruction taxonomies when tuning the LMs, which has been proved to be efficient in tackling the various target evaluation tasks~\cite{chung2022scaling,iyer2022opt,longpre2023flan}.